 - How important is a traditional burial to you?

-- Is the alternative (cremation, most likely) acceptable to you, according to your personal preferences and religious beliefs?
+- Is the alternative (cremation) acceptable, given your personal preferences and religious beliefs?

 Consider A Guaranteed Issue Policy

 You should also consider how good your health is.
-If you are in relatively good health, it will likely be cheaper for you to go for a traditional whole life policy (with full underwriting), as opposed to a burial insurance policy.
+If you are in relatively good health, going for a traditional whole life policy (with full underwriting) will likely be cheaper than a burial insurance policy.

-If you have serious health conditions (or if you’re in your 80s), a burial life insurance policy will likely be more attractive to you, given that approval is guaranteed without a medical exam.
+If you have serious health conditions (or are in your 80s), a burial life insurance policy will likely be more attractive to you, given that approval is guaranteed without a medical exam.

-In any case, please give yourself enough time to really consider this important and emotional decision.
-And if you have any questions, don’t hesitate to reach out to us at hello [at] getsure.org.
+In any case, please give yourself enough time to consider this important and emotional decision.
+And if you have any questions, don’t hesitate to contact us at hello [at] getsure.org.